 Saint Jerome’s choices to live as a hermit, and in monasteries, along with the letters we have from him, led to a strong connection with memento mori.
 Because of this Saint Jerome is often pictured with a skull, the ultimate reminder of death.
 In the print a skull sits on the bench, always within sight of the working saint.

 If we examine Saint Jerome’s desk we find a crucifix sitting in the corner, an unsurprising addition to the room.
 Drawing a line from Saint Jerome’s eyes, through the crucifix we land on the skull.
 As Saint Jerome contemplates the skull, death, and the transience of life, he does so through the Christian message of the cross.

-The last detail we will examine in the print is the placard with Dürer’s monogram on it that has apparently fallen to the floor.
+The last detail we will examine in the print Saint Jerome in His Study is the placard with Dürer’s monogram on it that has apparently fallen to the floor.
 A clever way to include it in the print.
 Artists have not always signed their prints, and the practice which was coming into use during the Renaissance speaks to the changing way artist viewed themselves.
 They no longer wished to be anonymous, but to be recognized as individuals.

 In Dürer’s case making his monogram a part of a print had come to serve a practical purpose.
 Dürer was the first artist to see the potential in the printing press and purchase one for his workshop.
 Producing prints, whether they be woodcuts, engravings, or etchings, provides an artist with the ability to create a work of art, and then sell it to multiple buyers.
 This is hardly remarkable to us, but it was a revolutionary concept in Dürer’s day.